 After resolving the current constraint, move to the next one.
 This process is continuous and that means not allowing inertia to set in.

-Why should an organisation spend resources on Theory of Constraints?
+Why should an organisation spend resources on the Theory of Constraints?
 What role does it play?
 For one, the strategy channels improvements on the crucial areas that impact revenue generation.
 Through Theory of Constraints, you get to pinpoint the problems that are slowing down process improvement.
-It’s how a business knows where to focus solutions.
-Theory of Constraints is cyclical, which means that it never stops.
+It's how a business knows where to focus solutions.
+The theory of Constraints is cyclical, which means that it never stops.
 Once you tackle one constraint, you handle the next.

 The theory also includes Thinking Processes, a cause and effect tool that is designed to solve complex systems.
 With the different tools, you get to answer three vital questions - what has to change, what it should change to and necessary actions to cause that change.